department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Dashboard/Conversation guide.md

 ### Task 4

 Okay, this is the last task on this page.
-I'd like you to find the question that you submitted on September 3rd.
+I'd like you to find the question that you submitted on August 24th.

 `When they've finished...`

-- Which question did you submit on September 3rd?
+- Which question did you submit on August 24th?
 - What is the question about?
-- How did you find the question that you submitted on September 3rd?
+- How did you find the question that you submitted on August 24th?
 - If you weren't sure how to find it, what would you do?

 ### Task 5

 Now, we're going to read the reply from the VA.
-I'd like you to show me how you would navigate to read what the VA replied to your question that you submitted on September 3rd.
+I'd like you to show me how you would navigate to read what the VA replied to your question that you submitted on August 24th.

 > Navigates to question details page.